-$$\lim{n \to \infty} \varphi(x) \to 0$$ $$\lim{n \to \infty} u(x, y) \to \infty$$ for the general cases when we do not sit in a period $x = \pi/2$ of $\cos(nx) = 0$ .
+$\lim{n \to \infty} \varphi(x) \to 0$ $\lim{n \to \infty} u(x, y) \to \infty$ for the general cases when we do not sit in a period $x = \pi/2$ of $\cos(nx) = 0$.
 Consequently, small boundary data cause large solution deflections, which is therefore an ill-posed problem.

-2.8 Numerical methods for solving PDEs
+2.9 Numerical methods for solving PDEs

-There exist various methods for solving numerically PDEs:
+There exist various methods for solving PDEs numerically:

-- Difference methods: the derivatives in the differential equation will be replaced by difference quotients.
-As they belong to the most simple methods and are still used frequently in engineering and industry, we will provide a short introduction on them as well. - Finite volume methods: they are based on local conservation properties of the underlying PDE. - Variational methods such as Galerkin finite elements (FEM). - Boundary element methods (BEM). - Isogeometric analysis (IGA) [66]. - Spectral methods.
+- Finite differences: the derivatives in the differential equation will be replaced by difference quotients.
+As they belong to the most simple methods and are still used frequently in engineering and industry, we will provide a short introduction on them as well.

-In this first chapter, a motivation was given why PDEs are important.
-Moreover, we recapitulated the definition of a partial differential equation and also recapitulated the characteristic concepts of numerical mathematics.
+- Finite volume methods: they are based on local conservation properties of the underlying PDE.

+- Variational methods such as Galerkin finite elements (FEM).

+- Boundary element methods (BEM).

+- Isogeometric analysis (IGA) [77].

+- Spectral methods.

+- Meshless methods.

+In this chapter, we recapitulated guiding questions and numerical concepts.
+We also defined in a brief way a PDE.
 In the next chapter, we shall introduce the notation used throughout these lecture notes.